 The School of Medicine will hold three commencement ceremonies during the weekend of May 12-14, 2017: Ph.D. candidates at 9:00 a.m. on Fri., May 12 in WVU Health Sciences's Okey Patteson Auditorium; medicine doctoral candidates at 6:00 p.m. on Fri., May 12 at the Creative Arts Center; and, professional programs candidates at 4:00 p.m on Sun., May 14 at the WVU Coliseum.
-All ceremonies are by invitation only and will be webcast live at www.webcast.wvu.edu.
+All ceremonies will be webcast live at www.webcast.wvu.edu.
 Following the events, videos will be available for viewing on WVU’s official YouTube channel, WestVirginiaU.
 For more information, visit WVU’s commencement website at www.graduation.wvu.edu.

 Director, Communications and Marketing